15 Weird and Crazy Laws Around the World

 When you visit most gas stations in the U.S., you get out of your car and pump your own fuel.
 But not in New Jersey – the last holdout state in the country making it illegal.

-15. In Kentucky, It’s Illegal to Marry the Same Man for A Fourth Time
+15. In Kentucky, You Can’t Marry the Same Man Four Times

 You would think you’d have learned your lesson by the third marriage to the same guy.
 But apparently, some need a little sense driven into them by the state.
 So Kentucky made it illegal to marry the same man four times.